angadsahni93/angadsahni93.github.io/esm1.md

 ## Recruitment
 #### Strategy
-The ESM study's instructions page: [https://nrg-hub.github.io/SMARTPHONE_Study/](https://nrg-hub.github.io/SMARTPHONE_Study/)
+The ESM study's instructions page: <a href="https://nrg-hub.github.io/SMARTPHONE_Study/" target="blank_">SMARTPHONE_Study</a>

 During the [Reading Scholars Summer Residential](https://angadsahni93.github.io/outreach.html#--5th-7th-july-2022-summer-residential), me and my MSc student (Tarun Vermani) gave talks.
 Tarun spoke about the ESM study to the adolescent cohort after the poster presentations and encouraged them sign-up.
 He humanised the research, in that he stressed that the research will help to deal with the uniquely adolescent anxieties that they suffer from.
 I was very fortunate to have him on-board because this is a skill that I lack.
 For my part, I stressed the fact that this will reflect well on their personal statements, as they will be applying for universities from September '22.
 These efforts lead to **around 12** sign-ups as I asked those interested can give me their email addresses.
 <br>
 I used the same strategy in the [Bulmershe School's talk](https://angadsahni93.github.io/outreach.html#bulmershe-school).
-Here, I discussed, as I had previously done in the [St. Joseph's College talk](https://angadsahni93.github.io/outreach.html#st-josephs-college), that I would like to develop a [Youth Advisory Group](https://angadsahni93.github.io/yga.html), involvement in which would also look good on their personal statements.
+Here, I discussed, as I had previously done in the [St. Joseph's College talk](https://angadsahni93.github.io/outreach.html#st-josephs-college), that I would like to develop a [Youth Advisory Group](https://angadsahni93.github.io/yag.html), involvement in which would also look good on their personal statements.
 More details given on the page.
 <br>
 While the above methods gave us some participants, the most were **recruited by Tarun**.
 He plans to stay in contact with the NRG after he finishes his MSc in September 2022, and to continue to recruit adolescents for this study.
 This strategy is **<u>ideal</u>** for **two reasons**:<br>
 1. A continuous, steady flow of participants coming in.